Reformulation of the stable Adams conjecture: -completed -fibrations

 The commutativity of (\ref{eqn:ell-ell}) is left to the reader. \end{proof}

-The following definition of a $\bZ/\ell$-completed $X$-fibration enables considerations of actions by $G_\ell(X^m)$ on $X^m_\ell$ similar to the actions of $G(X^m)$ on $X^m$ considered in Definition \ref{defn:X-fibration}.
-This definition is a clarification of \cite[Defn7.2]{F80}; that definition is also simplified by dropping mention of orientations. .1in
+The following definition of a $\bZ/\ell$-completed $X$-fibration enables considerations of actions by $G_\ell(X^m)$ on $(X^m)_\ell$ similar to the actions of $G(X^m)$ on $Sin(|X^m|)$ considered in Definition \ref{defn:X-fibration}.
+This definition does not mention orientations and uses simpler notation, but is closely related to that of \cite[Defn 7.1]{F80}.